Da9TH5e/KidneyTumorCNN/README.md

   A team of 5 members worked on this project.

   My role: Model optimization + AWS deployment (not completed due to technical issues).

-If you want, I can also create:
-⭐ A longer professional README
-⭐ Add architecture diagrams, dataset explanation, or metrics
-⭐ Make it specific to your team + contribution + AWS hosting issue